Time Off | BizRun

-Arizona employers are about to be hit with another HR-related requirement, following the mandatory increase in minimum wage that was implemented at the start of the year.
-The second part of Proposition 206, also called the Minimum Wage and Paid Time Off Initiative, went into effect on July 1 and makes Arizona employers subject to providing mandatory paid sick time benefits.
+Arizona employers are about to be hit with another human resources requirement, following the mandatory increase in the minimum wage that was implemented at the start of the year to create fair wages for all.
+The second part of Arizona Proposition 206, also called the Minimum Wage and Paid Time Off Initiative, went into effect on July 1 and makes Arizona employers subject to providing mandatory paid sick time benefits.

 Many Arizona employers voluntarily offer some form of paid sick time already.
 But as of July 1, nearly every business in Arizona, with few exceptions, is required to do so.
-The new law requires paid sick time benefits be offered not just to full-time employees, but to part-time, seasonal and temporary workers as well.
+The new Arizona paid sick leave law requires paid sick time benefits to be offered not just to full-time employees, but to part-time or, seasonal and temporary employees as well.
 It also requires that employees be allowed to use their earned paid sick time benefits to care for family members, not just themselves.

 How Paid Sick Time is Accrued